intmus/inttheory19-20/_11-further-part-writing/b1-voiceleadingrootpos.md

 w:C:I V I I V vi{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

-Because the vi chord acts as a replacement for a I chord, we double the scale degree that works best for a I chord, `do`, rather than the standard doubling of the root, `la` or fifth, `mi`.
+Because the vi chord acts as a replacement for a I chord when it is part of a deceptive cadence, we double the scale degree that works best for a I chord, `do`, rather than the standard doubling of the root, `la` or fifth, `mi`.
 In this progression, it is correct to break standard convention for doubling and double the chordal third of the vi chord.
 This doubling should now be your permanent convention for deceptive cadences.
 - When V goes to vi, the vi chord is replacing the tonic function and therefore functions as a I<sup>sub6</sup>

 ### Root movement by 2nd